Mary Berry: Personal life

 Berry married Paul John March Hunnings in 1966.
 He worked for Harvey's of Bristol, selling antique books, and is now retired.
 The couple had two sons and a daughter; in 1989, one of their sons died aged 19, in a car accident.
 In 2011, Berry's mother Marjorie died, aged 105.

 In March 2013, Berry was placed second in a list of the fifty best-dressed over 50s by The Guardian.
 In September 2014, Berry was the subject of an episode of the BBC genealogy series Who Do You Think You Are? and discovered among her ancestors illegitimacy, bankruptcy and a baker.

 In 2018 Berry and her husband moved to Henley-on-Thames, Oxfordshire.
 The couple had previously lived in Penn, Buckinghamshire for more than 40 years.

-Berry is a member of the Church of England and has worshipped at Holy Trinity Church in Penn since 1989.
+Berry is a member of the Church of England and worshipped at Holy Trinity Church in Penn from 1989.
 Her mother, who died in 2011, had also been an active church member.
 As part of the BBC Two programme Mary Berry's Easter Feast at Easter 2016, Berry visited Bishopthorpe Palace, the official residence of the Archbishop of York, who is the second most senior cleric in the Church of England, and filmed a special "Cooking with the Archbishop" segment.

 Berry is a patron of Child Bereavement UK.